Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Problem Formulation

-\looseness=-1 Furthermore, Figure~\ref{fig:group-fairness} shows that individual-level objectives leave substantial variance across consumer groups.
+Furthermore, Figure~\ref{fig:group-fairness} shows that individual-level objectives leave substantial variance across consumer groups.
 Optimizing for mean or max-min individual utility does not protect systematically disadvantaged groups; CVaR optimization is necessary to compress group-level disparities.
-These findings underscore the formalization and the study of two-sided under realistic heterogeneity aspects is crucial.
+These findings underscore our formalization and the crucial study of two-sided under realistic heterogeneity.